In Sweden known as Lantbrukets Brandskyddskommitté, LBK.

 FPCA is a cooperation organisation for agriculture, authorities, organisations and insurance companies.
 The purpose of FPCA is to reduce fire losses and to work for the improvement of fire prevention and protection in agriculture.
 The work of FPCA is also aiming at more uniform and appropriate fire protection regulations.
 Furthermore, FPCA, is issuing written recommendations and information about loss preventive measures for hazardous installations and the safe working of these installations.
 FPCA is an organisation within The Swedish Fire Protection Association, SFPA.

 In order to place agriculture in a total context I would briefly like to draw a picture of the extent of fire occurrences in buildings in Sweden.

-The European fire protection associations have decided to produce common guidelines in order to achieve similar interpretation in European countries and to give examples of acceptable solutions, concepts and models.
+The European fire protection associations has produce common guidelines in order to achieve similar interpretation in European countries and to give examples of acceptable solutions, concepts and models.
 The Confederation of Fire Protection Associations in Europe (CFPA E) has the aim to facilitate and support fire protection activities across Europe.

 This guideline is primarily intended for the public.
 It is also aimed at the rescue services, consultants, safety companies and the like so that, in the course of their work, they may be able to help increase fire protection in society.

 The guideline has been produced by Arne Kallstenius of The Swedish Fire Protection Association, in cooperation with Björn Björkman, Secretary of The Swedish Fire Protection Committee of Agriculture, FPCA